phyletica/ecoevolity-model-prior/docs-source/source/sample-priors.rst

     The expected (orange line) and sampled (histogram) prior distribution on the concentration parameter of the DP model.

+The ``prior-event_time.pdf`` plot shows the expected exponential prior distribution on divergence times (orange line) against a histogram of the divergence times sampled during the ``ecoevolity`` analysis.
+It looks like another nice fit:

 .. figure:: /images/prior-sampling-dpp-prior-event_time.png
     :align: center